 Mt.
 Philo is under 1,000 feet, and the trail to the top is just ¾ of a mile.
 Hiking not your thing?
 You can certainly drive to the top with your picnic and binoculars.
 Mt.
 Philo State Park is Vermont’s oldest — created way back in 1924.
 Whether you hike or drive to the top of the mountain, you’ll be rewarded with one of the prettiest views in all of Vermont!

-There are just 11 campsites on Mt.
-Philo, and the day-use area closes just after sunset.
+Mt.
+Philo State Park has one of the quaintest and smallest campgrounds near Burlington, VT.
+There are just 11 sites, and the day-use area closes just after sunset, making for a really quiet night on the mountain.
 We met some of our favorite people at the top to celebrate the end of another Vermont summer, and watched the sun go down with a handful of locals and visitors.
 We were all stunned into silence by the magic of that sunset, and the cool breeze that came with the twilight reminded us all that autumn was just a handful of sunsets away.

-Have you been to any of Vermont’s amazing state parks?
+Have you been to any of Vermont’s amazing state parks or great Lake Champlain campgrounds?
 I’d love to know which ones are your favorites so I can plan next year’s adventures!
 If you need help planning your own Vermont State Park adventure, check out these posts: